luischavez23/MRT-Management-Register-Tool/README.md

 The tool's database was developed using PostgreSQL, providing a robust and reliable platform for storing and retrieving information.
 Python was used for the development of the tool's logic and user interface, providing a flexible and efficient solution for managing the organization's items.

-With its combination of Python, PostgreSQL, and user-friendly interface, the Management Register Tool is an effective and efficient solution for organizations looking to manage and track their items.
+With its combination of Python, PostgreSQL, and user-friendly interface, the Management Register Tool is an effective and efficient solution for organizations looking to manage and track their items...

 ## Credits: